 An OCP NIC 3.0 add-in card shall meet the following compliance requirements:

-RoHS 2 Directive (2011/65/EU) aims to reduce the environmental impact of electronic and electrical equipment (EEE) by restricting the use of certain hazardous materials. the substances banned under RoHS are lead, mercury, cadmium, hexavalent chromium, polybrominated biphenyls, polybrominated diphenyl ether, and four phthalates.
+RoHS 2 Directive (2011/65/EU) aims to reduce the environmental impact of electronic and electrical equipment (EEE) by restricting the use of certain hazardous materials.
+The substances banned under RoHS are lead, mercury, cadmium, hexavalent chromium, polybrominated biphenyls, polybrominated diphenyl ether, and four phthalates.

 REACH Regulation (EC) No 1907/2006 addresses the production and use of chemical substances and their potential impact on human health and the environment.